TheHelmholtz/thehelmholtz.github.io/_posts/2017-07-23-symmetric_vae.md

 date:   2017-08-05 10:00:00 +0800
 permalink: /blog/symmetric_vae
 comments: true
+excerpt: We discuss the asymmetry of Variational Autoencoders, and why it might be better to use a symmetric cost instead.
+We show several symmetric variational costs, and demonstrate how GANs can be derived from them.
+We have succeeded in training with one of such costs, and demonstrate some sample images.
 categories: jekyll update
 ---

-We discuss the asymmetry of Variational Autoencoders, and why it might be better to use a symmetric cost instead.
-We show several symmetric variational costs, and demonstrate how GANs can be derived from them.
-We have succeeded in training with one of such costs, and demonstrate some sample images.

-<h1 id="abstract">Abstract</h1>
+<h2 id="abstract">Abstract</h2>

 <p>Variational Autoencoders optimize an asymmetric cost, which is undesirable.
 We extend VAEs to a symmetric cost, which is the sum of two Minimum Description Length (MDL) objectives.
 This MDL objective has two problems.
 First, it cannot be directly computed.
 In approximating it we obtain the discriminator found in Generative Adversarial Networks.
 Second, it involves two pairs of opposing costs, which makes optimization difficult.
 We break the opponency by minimizing an upper bound on the MDL objective, obtaining the Extended Helmholtz Machine (EHM).
 We demonstrate early results of an EHM trained on LSUN bedroom images.</p>

-<h1 id="vaes-asymmetry">VAE’s asymmetry</h1>
+<h2 id="vaes-asymmetry">VAE’s asymmetry</h2>

 <blockquote>
-  <p>Notation: <script type="math/tex" id="MathJax-Element-3013">Q(x)</script> is the real data distribution. <script type="math/tex" id="MathJax-Element-3014">Q(z|x)</script> is the approximate posterior. <script type="math/tex" id="MathJax-Element-3015">P(z)</script> is the prior over the latent code and <script type="math/tex" id="MathJax-Element-3016">P(x|z)</script> is the likelihood of the generative model.
-Also, summations such as <script type="math/tex" id="MathJax-Element-3017">\sum_{x,z}Q(x,z)</script> imply Monte Carlo integration, so gradient is not taken on these terms. <strong>I’ve used summation instead of expectation</strong> to make my LaTeX code readable.
+  <p>Notation: <script type="math/tex" id="MathJax-Element-3662">Q(x)</script> is the real data distribution. <script type="math/tex" id="MathJax-Element-3663">Q(z|x)</script> is the approximate posterior. <script type="math/tex" id="MathJax-Element-3664">P(z)</script> is the prior over the latent code and <script type="math/tex" id="MathJax-Element-3665">P(x|z)</script> is the likelihood of the generative model.
+Also, summations such as <script type="math/tex" id="MathJax-Element-3666">\sum_{x,z}Q(x,z)</script> imply Monte Carlo integration, so gradient is not taken on these terms. <strong>I’ve used summation instead of expectation</strong> to make my LaTeX code readable.
 Also, all lower-case letters are vectors.</p>
 </blockquote>

 <p>The objective of VAE [9] is:</p>